 Pour filling into pie crust and bake for 58-65 minutes.
 The crust should be light golden brown and the filling will still be just a bit jiggly and have some cracks on the top.
 Remove from oven and let cool completely before loosely covering and transferring to the refrigerator to fully set for 4-6 hours, preferably overnight.

-*Prep time does not include cooling. *If not Gluten-Free, find my traditional crust here. *Inspiration from the Post Punk Kitchen and Simply Gluten Free *Find some great pie crust tips here! *Nutrition information is a rough estimate.
+*Prep time includes cooling. *If not Gluten-Free, find my traditional crust here. *Inspiration from the Post Punk Kitchen and Simply Gluten Free *Find some great pie crust tips here! *Nutrition information is a rough estimate.